startupbricks logo

 If your idea passes these tests:

-2. Build a prototype.
-Test your solution.
+2. Build a landing page - Test demand

 What to Do If It's Not Worth Pursuing